altocodenl/tagaway/qascript.md

 				- The interface should return to 'navigation mode'.
 				- Select thumbnails again.
 				- Interface should turn to 'organize view'.
-				- Unselect thumbnail by clicking on 'unselect all' in 'organize bar'.
+				- Unselect thumbnails by clicking on 'unselect all' in 'organize bar'.
+				- The interface should return to 'navigation mode'.
+				- Select thumbnails again.
+				- Interface should turn to 'organize view'.
+				- Unselect thumbnails by clicking on any part of the interface where the cursor is NOT 'pointer'.
 				- The interface should return to 'navigation mode'.
 			- Select multiple images by using shift:
 				- Select a thumbnail.